Views expressed by the host of this program, documented to be almost always right, 99.7% of the time.

 The fact that less than 2% of people make minimum wage, you're not supposed to know that.

-That's uh it's irrelevant.
+That's irrelevant.

-You can't be the family of four.
+You can't be a family of four.

 And the Democrats simply use it as part of their class warfare bludgeon.

-And Republicans don't know how to respond.
+And the Republicans don't know how to respond.

-They respond with, you know, typical think tank answers on the minimum wage and lose people with that stuff, even though it's dead on right, they still lose people.
+They respond with typical think tank answers on the minimum wage, and they lose people with that stuff.

-Conservative forum Silicon Valley.
+Conservative Forum, Silicon Valley.

 There must have been five people at this.

-He said, Liberals believe it is an act of bigotry to be an objective reporter.
+He said, liberals believe it is an act of bigotry to be an objective reporter.

-No, I will admit, I find that brilliant.
+Now, I will admit, I find that brilliant.

 I wish I had come up with it.